vinhhungle/webpack-dev-starter/README.md

 # A simple webpack starter project using ES6 and SASS.

-This branch use Angular 1.x but React/JSX, Angular2, Redux, Routers can also be used with easy changes which I will create separate branches.
+This branch use Angular 1.x.

 # Getting Started